Hudson Institute: Sponsored awards

+Funding

+Hudson Institute is funded by donations from individuals, foundations, and corporations.
+Notable funders of the Institute include the Silicon Valley Community Foundation, the Sarah Scaife Foundation, and the Bill and Melinda Gates Foundation.

+As of 2021, the organization reported revenue of over $37m with under $20m in expenses and an endowment of $81m.

+Hudson Institute has accepted $7.9m from Donors Trust.
+It has received $25,000 from Exxon Mobil since 1998 and less than $100,000 from Koch family foundations, both of which actively minimize climate change.

 The New York Times commented on Dennis Avery's attacks on organic farming: "The attack on organic food by a well-financed research organization suggests that, though organic food accounts for only 1 percent of food sales in the United States, the conventional food industry is worried".

 Another employee of the institute, Michael Fumento, was revealed to have received funding from Monsanto for his 1999 book Bio-Evolution.
 Monsanto's spokesman said: "It's our practice, that if we're dealing with an organization like this, that any funds we're giving should be unrestricted."
 Hudson's CEO and President Kenneth R. Weinstein told BusinessWeek that he was uncertain if the payment should have been disclosed.
 "That's a good question, period," he said.

-The New York Times accused Huntington Ingalls Industries of using the Hudson Institute to enhance the company's argument for more nuclear-powered aircraft carriers, at a cost of US$11 billion each.
+The New York Times suggested Huntington Ingalls Industries had used the Hudson Institute to enhance the company's argument for more nuclear-powered aircraft carriers, at a cost of US$11 billion each.
 The Times alleged that a former naval officer was paid by Hudson to publish an analysis endorsing more funding.
 The report was delivered to the House Armed Services subcommittee without disclosing that Huntington Ingalls had paid for part of the report.
 Hudson acknowledged the misconduct, describing it as a "mistake".

-The institute, which publishes frequent reports concerning China, has received funding from the Taiwanese government.
-Critics note that although the funding is declared in its financial returns "none of their researchers disclose the potential conflict of interest between Taiwanese funding and advocating for more U.S. security guarantees for and trade with Taiwan".
+The institute, which publishes frequent reports concerning China, has received funding from the Taiwanese government as have other prominent think tanks.

-The institute is described by its critics as "neoconservative".

-The institute has also received funding from the US military.
-The group has recently endorsed “lead-ahead advancements like stealth aircraft” to compete with China and a greater emphasis on cyber warfare capabilities.
-The group received a $356,263 contract directly from the Pentagon this year to produce a “final report/brief” concerning aircraft defense.
-In 2020, it was paid nearly half a million dollars to produce reports and workshops on behalf of the Defense Department.

-Political donations
+Politics

-Employees of the Hudson Institute have made substantial donations to Republican candidates and PACs.
-During the 2020 election cycle, they donated $151,000 to Republican candidates.
+Employees of Hudson Institute have made substantial political donations.
+During the 2022 election cycle, they donated $128,893 to federal campaigns the vast majority of which went to Republican candidates and PACs.
+A major recipient was Rep. Liz Cheney (R-WY).

+The institute is generally described as conservative and sometimes neoconservative.
+Hudson says it hosts policymakers, foreign policy experts, and elected officials from across the political spectrum.
+According to its website, Hudson "challenges conventional thinking and helps manage strategic transitions through interdisciplinary studies in defense, international relations, economics, energy, technology, culture, and law."

 Policy centers

-The Hudson Institute has various facilities and programs: